Keibert Ruiz Player Props: Nationals vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks 13th in the league with a collective nine strikeouts per nine innings.
+- The Angels pitching staff is 12th in the league with a collective nine strikeouts per nine innings.

-- The Angels' 4.05 team ERA ranks 11th among all league pitching staffs.
+- The Angels' 4.05 team ERA ranks 11th across all league pitching staffs.

-- The Angels are sending Suarez (0-1) out to make his second start of the season.
+- The Angels are sending Ohtani (1-0) to make his third start of the season.

-- The lefty last pitched on Wednesday against the Seattle Mariners, when he went 4 1/3 innings, allowing six earned runs while giving up eight hits.
+- The right-hander last appeared in relief on Tuesday, when he tossed 2/3 innings against the Washington Nationals while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.